peterbrook/assetjet/README.md

 Tripping Nemesis is a showcase application to prove that Python is a great choice for building production-level scientific applications.

-Trippig Nemesis is also a demo of the following state-of-the-art libraries:
+Tripping Nemesis is also a demo of the following state-of-the-art libraries:

 * sqlite3 (embedded database)
 * SQLAlchemy (object relational mapper)